17 best books about whistleblowers

 The story kept running after the book went to print.
 Whitacre served nine years for stealing 9.5 million US dollars from ADM while he worked with the FBI.
 He was released in December 2006 and rebuilt his career.
 He is now Vice President of Culture & Care and Executive Director of the t-factor Leadership Initiative at Coca-Cola Consolidated, where he speaks publicly about the road from informant to convict to company boss.

-Class Action: The Landmark Case that Changed Sexual Harassment Law - Clara Bingham and Laura Leedy Gansler
+Class Action - Clara Bingham and Laura Leedy Gansler

-Class Action: The Landmark Case that Changed Sexual Harassment Law - Clara Bingham and Laura Leedy Gansler
+Class Action - Clara Bingham and Laura Leedy Gansler

 "Class Action" by Clara Bingham and Laura Leedy Gansler tells the true story of Lois Jenson.
 She was a single mother who, with other women, endured severe sexual harassment at an iron mine in northern Minnesota.